More super, less tax

 How much can I salary sacrifice?

-To prevent high income earners using salary sacrificing as a way of avoiding lots of tax, there is a limit on the amount you can contribute each year.
+There is a limit on the amount you can contribute to your super each financial year and be taxed at the concessional rate.
 These superannuation contribution limits are known as concessional contributions caps.
-Here are the guidelines:

-- Any amount above the maximum pre-tax contribution will be subject to the normal tax rate, not the concessional 15% rate
+Any amount above the maximum concessional contributions cap will be subject to a higher tax of 45% (plus Medicare levy) and a charge, not the concessional rate

 What about my employer’s regular super contribution?

-Your salary sacrifice agreement must be in addition to the compulsory Superannuation Guarantee.
-Your employer must not include any part of your salary sacrifice into their mandatory super contributions (that’s a rule!)
+Your salary sacrifice agreement should be in addition to the compulsory Superannuation Guarantee.
+Your employer should not include any part of your salary sacrifice into their mandatory super contributions.

 An agreement to salary sacrifice with your employer must: